jrkaupert/cs-webdev-notes/YDKJS/scope-and-closures/ch5.md

 # Chapter 5: Scope Closures #

 ## Enlightenment ##
-Closure is all around in JavaScript, you just have to recognize and embrace it.
+Closure is everywhere in JavaScript, you just have to be on the lookout for it and be ready to use it.
-It results from writing code that uses lexical scope.
+Writing code that uses lexical scope will naturally utilize closure.
 You just need the proper mental context to recognize where to use them.

 The moment of enlightenment should occur when you realize that **closures are already all over the place in my code, I can now just *see* them**